peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

 # REFPROP-cmake

-Small repo with CMake build system for building REFPROP shared library
+Small repo with CMake build system for building REFPROP shared library for REFPROP versions 9.1 and newer

 Why you should use this build system: